TwilightZebby/WelcomeEditor/README.md

 Changelog/Patch Notes are [found here](https://github.com/TwilightZebby/WelcomeEditor/releases) on the Releases page of this Repository.

-If you need help/support, feel free to either ask [here on GitHub](https://github.com/TwilightZebby/WelcomeEditor/issues/new/choose), or in Welcome Editor's [Support Server](https://discord.gg/BdXQjkADgd) on Discord.
+If you need help/support, feel free to ask [here on GitHub](https://github.com/TwilightZebby/WelcomeEditor/issues/new/choose).

 ---